enviodev/docs/docs/HyperIndex/Tutorials/price-data.md

 })();
 ```

-The resulting pool address for USDB/WETH is `0xf52B4b69123CbcF07798AE8265642793b2E8990C`.
+The resulting pool address for USDB/WETH is [0xf52B4b69123CbcF07798AE8265642793b2E8990C](https://blastscan.io/address/0xf52B4b69123CbcF07798AE8265642793b2E8990C).
 You can use this address to get the price data from the dex pool.
 The relevant event for Uniswap v3 pools is the `Swap` event which contains the price data in the `sqrtPriceX96` field.
 To convert this to a price, there is a simple calculation that needs to be made which you can see in the [event handler](#event-handler) section.

 ### DEX pool considerations

 - **Accuracy**: Dex pools rely on arbitraguers to keep prices in line with the market.
 For high liquidity pools, this is usually not a problem and the price can be taken to be reliable, with rare exception.
 However, for low liquidity pools, the price can change drastically with a single trade and the incentive for arbitraguers to keep the price in line is lower, which can lead to price manipulation.
 This means that the price you get from a dex pool may not be the same as the price you would get on a centralized exchange.
 - **Centralization**: The price you get from a dex pool cannot be controlled by any single entity and is therefore more decentralized than an oracle.
 However, price manipulation is a risk as aforementioned.
-- **Data availability**: Popular dexs have a lot of tokens listed and using the dex pool events you can get the price feeds for most, if not all tokens listed on the dex.
-However, not all tokens, will be in a pool be in a pool with a stable coin such as USDC.
-For example, on Ethereum, many newer tokens are only listed in pools with ETH.
+- **Data availability**: Popular dexs have a lot of tokens listed and by using the dex pool events you can get the price feeds for most, if not all tokens listed on the dex.
+However, not all tokens will be in a pool with a stable coin.
+For example, on Ethereum, many newer tokens are only paired with ETH.
 In this case, you would have to follow a two step process to get the price of the token in USD: First, get the price of the token in ETH and then get the price of ETH in a stablecoin.
-Also note that stablecoins are not totally 1:1 with the US dollar and do occasionally from their peg, although this is rare and can be ignored in most cases, especially with trusted stablecoins like USDC, USDT, and DAI.
+Also note that stablecoins are not totally 1:1 with the US dollar and do occasionally deviate from their peg although this is rare and can be ignored in most cases, especially with trusted stablecoins like USDC, USDT, and DAI.

 As with oracles, using dex pool price data in your indexer will be very fast as you can get the price data directly from the event without any API calls.
-However, you will have to rely on the value of the latest swap which may not be totally accurate, especially for low marketcap tokens.
+However, you will have to rely on the value of the latest swap which may not be totally accurate, especially for low volume pools.
 Use this if speed of indexing is more important than accuracy.

-Choosing between dex pools and oracles will depend on the specific use case of your indexer, dex pools will typically have more swap events than oracles will push price updates, so may be more up to date, but are more susceptible to manipulation.
+Choosing between dex pools and oracles will depend on the specific use case of your indexer; dex pools will typically have more swap events than oracles will push price updates, so they may be more up to date but are susceptible to price impact and manipulation.

 ## Offchain API

 Offchain APIs, which typically use the [REST API](https://www.ibm.com/topics/rest-apis) framework, are the most reliable way to get price data as they are run by centralized entities that have the resources to provide completely accurate and up-to-date price data.
 One such API is [CoinGecko](https://www.coingecko.com/en/api).
 CoinGecko provides price data for the majority of tokens on the blockchain with real volume.
-However there are several downsides as API calls are very slow and getting [historical prices](https://docs.noves.fi/reference/get_evm-chain-price-tokenaddress) that are accurate to the block from an API will typically require a paid subscription.
-[Coingecko's fee tier API](https://docs.coingecko.com/v3.0.1/reference/coins-id-history) allows us to get the historical price, although it can only return the token price at the start of that day i.e. 00:00:00 UTC.
+However there are several downsides as API calls are very slow and getting historical prices that are accurate to the block from an API will typically require a [paid subscription](https://docs.noves.fi/reference/get_evm-chain-price-tokenaddress).
+[Coingecko's free tier API](https://docs.coingecko.com/v3.0.1/reference/coins-id-history) allows us to get the historical price, although it can only return the token price at the start of that day i.e. 00:00:00 UTC.
 As we don't have a paid subscription to get historical prices accurate to the block, we will use CoinGecko's free API to give us a rough estimate of the price of ETH in USD at a certain block.
 We don't expect this to be completely accurate and include it for demonstration purposes only.

 > src/request.ts